 Sheephill Rd drops down to the A625 Hathersage Rd – join this with care and follow it all the way to Calver.
 This is a busy main road, but unfortunately we have no viable alternative at the moment.
 You can however have a brief moment of respite by using the recently opened cycle route through the Longshaw Estate, which comes out just above the Grouse pub.

 Go straight over the crossroads and continue on the B6001 all the way to the former Hassop Station, now a bookshop, cafe and bike hire centre.
 Here you get on the Monsal Trail through to Chee Dale, a scenic ride.
-Follow the minor road down to the A6.
+You can follow the minor road down to the A6.
 This of course is busy as well, but it’s only about 3 miles into Buxton.

-To avoid a longer stretch on the A6 you could come off the trail at the Millers Dale viaducts, head up Blackwell Dale on the B6049, turn right when you reach the A6, turn left onto the A5270, turn right when you reach the A515 and then left at the Bookstore and first righto for a back route into Buxton (part of the Pennine Cycleway) It;’s a lot of climbing though, you’re still on busy roads and I don’t think it’s worth it.
+To avoid a longer stretch on the A6 you could come off the trail at the Millers Dale viaducts, head up Blackwell Dale on the B6049, turn right when you reach the A6, turn left onto the A5270, turn right when you reach the A515 and then left at the Bookstore and first right for a back route into Buxton (part of the Pennine Cycleway) It’s a lot of climbing though!
 Pedal Peak District are working on a quieter route into Buxton – it’s proving a challenge though.

 From Buxton you can get a train down towards Manchester (change at New Mills for a short ride to Central Station and the Hope Valley train back to Sheffield, or Stockport for a platform change and an Express) or head south on busy roads for the Cat & Fiddle pass over to Cheshire and the Roches.
 You can also join the Pennine Cycleway for a challenging ride northwards.